kappelmann/eidi2_repetitorium_tum/README.md

-# EIDI2 Revision Course 2016
+# EIDI2 Revision Course - Technical University of Munich (TUM)
 This repository is intended for the EIDI2 (Einführung in die Informatik 2) revision courses 2016 and 2017 at the Technical University of Munich (TUM).

 ### Contact